Giannis Arabatzis: Ermis Aradippou

-On 21 August 2013, Arabatzis sign one-year deal with Ermis Aradippou to Cypriot First Division.
-That season Ermis Aradippou had been promoted to Cypriot First Division and Giannis had helped the team to took part in UEFA Europa League Play-Offs.
+On 21 August 2013 Arabatzis signed one-year deal with the Cypriot First Division side, Ermis Aradippou.
+With his performances he helped the team to participate in the next season's UEFA Europa League Play-Offs.

 Astra Giurgiu

-On 23 July 2014, Arabatzis signed a one-year contract with Astra Giurgiu.
+On 23 July 2014 Arabatzis signed a one-year contract with Astra Giurgiu.

 Kerkyra

-After an unstable season in Romania, Arabatzis signed one-year contract with Kerkyra in Football League (Greece Second Division).
-After some attractive performances Arabatzis helped Kerkyra to promotion in Superleague and Kerkyra renew his contract for one-year.
+After an unstable season in Romania, Arabatzis returned to Greece and signed one-year contract with Kerkyra in Football League (Greece Second Division).
+After some attractive performances he helped Kerkyra to get the promotion in the Super League Greece and thus the club renewed his contract for another year.

 Second Spell to Ermis Aradippou

 On 15 September 2017, he returned to his former club Ermis Aradippou.

 Agios Nikolaos

 On 29 October 2019, Arabatzis joined Agios Nikolaos.